shin10kudev/weekend-code-challenge/05-show-me-combinations/SOLUTION.md

 };
 ```

-Running this several time for each of the functions, I got a pretty consistent reading.
+Running this several times for each of the functions, I got a pretty consistent reading.
 Whereas for my second solution averaged about `25 - 27` milliseconds, my first solution averaged around `15 - 17` milliseconds, which was quite surprising!
 Nested for loops are supposed to be slow!

 But before talking more about this, I should mention that both of these functions require very heavy operations, and if you enter a number like `10,000`, it will be very slow, and may even crash the browser tab.
 Why is that?
 It's because calculating the number of unique combinations for a given number involves factorials.